nithya-kumar/CSC510_F17_Project/DEPLOYMENT.md

 4. Save the daily status of users

-	In this particular part of testcase, once the user enters the daily status, scibot saves it into the database.
+	For this module, once the user enters the daily status, scibot saves it into the database.

 	        Input:
 	        @scibot